JamiEbeigh/MediaUtil/README.md

 # SpotiUtil
 A command line tool to complete various tasks using the Spotify API

+## Developer note:
+I've decided to drastically broaden the scope of this application and as a result, this repository is no longer maintained.
+Instead, I am rebuilding the project with a whole host of new features that will be geared more towards managing a home media server; think Plex, but less bloated.
+Some of the features in this project may be moved to my personal site (also not currently public), but for more info on this project specifically you can check out my [MediaUtil2 repository](https://github.com/JamiEbeigh/mediautil2).

 ## Disclaimer
 This is straight up piracy.
 This program does absolutely violates Spotify's terms of use.
 The likelihood that anything actually results from using this